osquery/osquery/docs/wiki/development/windows-provisioning.md

  * clang-format 3.9.0
  * zlib 1.2.8

-Note: By default the execution-time of `choco install` command is set to 2700 seconds.
-Depending on your internet connection it can take time for boost-msvc14 1.59.0 to install and might result in a time-out error.
-To avoid this set the value of the execution-time to a higher value.
+**Note:** Depending on your internet connection it can take time for packages to download.
+A slow internet connection might cause a time-out error.
+If such an error occurs then increase the value of the execution-time of the `choco install` command.

 ## Other Actions